Louisville Bankruptcy Attorney

 ⎆ How Chapter 13 plans work.

 A Chapter 13 plan is very much like a contract between you, the Chapter 13 trustee, and your creditors.
+Chapter 13 plans often require debtors to repay a portion of their general unsecured debts.
 If you pay the trustee and creditors on time after confirmation and obey the local rules, the plan runs smoothly.
+The plan outlines how debtors will pay creditors over the duration of the plan.
 In Western Kentucky, this includes filing an annual budget and turning over tax refunds after the first year.

 If you don’t timely pay the plan the trustee will file a motion to dismiss the case.
 If you don’t pay the mortgage or car loan, secured creditors who are not paid timely in accord with the plan often file a motion to terminate the stay.
 Then the secured creditor forecloses the home or repossesses the auto.
 It may be possible to refile a Chapter 13 case.
 If you run into trouble during the plan call us.
 People who repeatedly file will be banned from refiling or they may have to wait a period of about six months after voluntarily dismissing a case.
 This is due to section 109g of the bankruptcy code 11 USC 109(g).